Roy Keane, the antichrist, and Sunderland AFC

 That’s not to say he’ll automatically continue to be a success next season: Stuart Pearce / Glenn Roeder have all gone hero to just-about-zero between one season and the next.

-6. peter sunderland responds:
+6. peter sunderland says:

 Correct, it could be argued he’s only done the easy bit.
 What makes me optimistic are the factors: the reveue generated from promotion (estimated at 65 million pounds) Roy’s pedigree will enable him to attract better profile players - who have previously regarded SAFC an unfashionable club.
 It seems Quinn & Keano deeply care about all aspects of Sunderland AFC (not just winning a match on a Saturday I wrote in February “the ingredients are correct” I believe Roy keane has proved he’s a good cook who In my opinion knows he’s got the best kitchen staff and with funds to buy special ingeredients he’s going to be a Master Chef.
 Either way they are back where they should be and in the words of a very old showman called Al Jolson “you ain’t seen nothing yet.”
 As for Stuart Pearce: A heart on sleeve honest manager who I admire, but needs to take control of team like Leeds.
 I could have seen him lead them up and out of the championship ( bit late now).